 Just because your garden is elevated, the same gardening principles apply to it as to an in ground bed, such as fertilizing and using a layer of lime.

 Growing Vegetables Indoor

-With today’s gardening technology and a natural environment, people can grow their favourite vegetables indoors, in places such as in their kitchen, a shed, greenhouse, the living room, or where you work.
+With today’s gardening technology and natural environment, people can grow their favorite vegetables indoors, in places such as in their kitchen, a shed, greenhouse, the living room, or where they work.
 The essential components of an indoor vegetable gardening atmosphere, requires: